Mariss Jansons and Hilary Hahn perform Weber, Shostakovich and Dvořák

-In the stunning Suntary Hall of Tokyo, Mariss Jansons displays Mendelssohn’s enchantment with the Oberon Ouverture.
-Bare handed the conductor creates a miracle in this first romantic oscillating between orchestral virtuosity and evocations of the unreal.
+In the stunning Suntary Hall of Tokyo, Mariss Jansons displays Mendelssohn's enchantment with the Oberon Ouverture.
+The conductor creates a miracle in this first romantic piece oscillating between orchestral virtuosity and evocations of the ethereal.

-Bearing both elegance and sobriety the violinist Hilary Hahn reveals the works of Shostakovich with an ease for complexities.
-The young violinist creates a lyrical enchantment of Shostakovich’s work through the grace of her sonorities and build it into a resolutely modern and committed work.
-Known for the homogeneity of its chords and its unrivalled sense of cohesion, the Berlin Philharmonic Orchestra brings back the Slavic charm with Dvorak Eight symphony.
-May it be rhythmic energy, melancholy or romantic reverie, all dimensions of Dvorak’s work find an echo under the baton of Mariss Jansons.
+Bearing both elegance and sobriety, the violinist Hilary Hahn reveals the works of Shostakovich, tackling the complexities with ease.
+The young violinist creates a lyrical enchantment of Shostakovich's work through her ability to produce near-unique sounds from her violin.
+Known for the homogeneity of its chords and its unrivaled sense of cohesion, the Berlin Philharmonic Orchestra brings back the Slavic charm with Dvorak's Eighth symphony.
+May it be rhythmic energy, melancholy or romantic reverie, all dimensions of Dvorak's work find an echo under the baton of Mariss Jansons.

 Duration : 01 h 39 min

 Production date : 2000